Babylon's Fall: Reception

-Babylon's Fall received "generally unfavorable" reviews according to review aggregator website Metacritic.
-Metacritic listed Babylon's Fall as the third-worst game of 2022.
+Babylon's Fall received "generally unfavorable" reviews according to review aggregator website Metacritic, which listed Babylon's Fall as the third-worst game of 2022.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 3% of critics.

 Destructoid liked the combat, praising the "coffin combos" and "slick" dodges, but felt the actual structure of the game was boring; "most of the challenges are the same hallways, remixed, and the same enemies, slightly tweaked".
 Rock Paper Shotgun disliked the progression of the game, writing that it was needlessly confusing; "You rush through corridors and into progressively harder arenas...
 Occasionally there are yellow orbs to collect on your way, although I haven't been told what these do.
 Beat an arena and the game will give you a rank, like Stone or Bronze or Pure Platinum, which also nets you... nothing?"